YT37/Machine-DeepLearning-Projects/README.md

 # MachineLearning-Projects
- - These are Projects of different fields of Machine Learning
+ - These are Projects of different fields of Machine Learning.

 # Requirements
  - They are in their respective folders